mobidic/SEAL/README.md

-# SEAL - System of Experiments & Analysis for the Lab
+# SEAL db - Simple, Efficient And Lite database for NGS

 ## Installation